spatie/laravel-rate-limited-job-middleware/README.md

 ### Customizing Redis

 By default, the middleware will use the default Redis connection.

-The default key that will be used in redis named `rate-limited-job-middleware`.
-If you apply the middleware on different jobs, you should customize that key per job.
+The default key that will be used in redis will be the name of the class that created the instance of the middleware.
+In most cases this will be name of job in which the middleware is applied.
+If this is not what you expect, you can use the `key` method to customize it.

-Here's an example where a custom connection and key is used.
+Here's an example where a custom connection and custom key is used.

 ```php
 // in your job